 A few scenes later, Simon shows up just in time to let the audience know who the new sheriff in town was — he was the recipient of the Christ Spirit before Jesus was crucified (Mark 15:34).
 Simon is front-and-center in the most excruciating moment of Jesus’s life – arguably the most important scene in the play.
 The metaphor conveyed to audience members rings clear as a bell: Simon bears Jesus Christ’s cross!
 (Galatians 6:14, Mark 15:21) Simon is the Paraclete: the new Christ.

-Simon’s cross-bearing scene means different things to different audience members.
+Simon’s role means different things to different audience members.
 To the new proselytes, Simon’s role as the heroic cross-bearer, plucked from his otherwise unassuming role planting seeds in the field, demonstrates how Simon received the Spirit emanating from the higher heaven while aiding the dying Jesus against his Roman oppressors.
 More senior initiates recognize the field as the “New Jerusalem” (2 Esdras 10, Revelation 21:2), where marginalized Diaspora Jews could make pilgrimages in the absence of a safe and unadulterated Original Jerusalem.

 For those deeply initiated in the mystery, Simon’s role is more robust, because they recognize the dramatic invocation of several features of the mystery: